*NOTE: Daily lab data on the DHHS Dashboard and SNHD reports is updated every morning for the previous day.

 Nevada Health Response officials noted Tuesday, June 9, that Nevada’s COVID-19 data is showing an above-average daily increase in COVID-19 cases throughout the state.
 They are reminding Nevadans of precautionary measures that can be taken to minimize the spread of the virus such as staying at home when possible, wearing a face-covering in public, maintaining six feet of social distancing and keeping up with proper hand hygiene.

-SEE ALSO: Thursday’s reports
+SEE ALSO: Wednesday’s reports